oeway/hypha-apps-cli/README.md

 ### Working with Files

-When using `--files`, you can include additional static files or resources:
+When using `--files`, you can include additional static files or resources.
+See the [Working with Additional Files](#working-with-additional-files) section above for comprehensive details.

+Quick example:
 ```bash
 python -m hypha_rpc.utils.hypha_apps_cli install \
   --app-id my-app \